RexOrCine/AXIOM-Project/README.md

 <strong>Feature Overview</strong><br />

 There are several free and open raw-image processing tools for still images like: ufraw, darktable, RawTherapee, Rawstudio, digiKam and many more.
 While some of them offer batch processing capabilities none of these tools were designed for moving pictures.
 Processing DNG sequences is cumbersome and time consuming, CinemaDNG MXF files are not yet supported at all.
-This is where Open Cine should come in.
+This is where OpenCine should come in.
 It will be a raw processing tool designed from the ground up for moving images instead of still images.<br />

 * Import Footage from Camera over network (FTP Transfer to backup location)
 * Import Footage from local drive